 Or, want a walk through to the process of creating a Shopify store?

 Either way, by the end of this guide, you’ll learn the A-Z of the common mistakes to avoid while creating a Shopify store.
-Let's dive deeper and understand the top 20 Shopify store mistakes that anyone can make and a few tips on personalizing the approach.
+Let's dive deeper and understand the top 20 Shopify store mistakes anyone can make, as well as some tips on personalizing your approach and shopify theme development.

 Let's get started!